boldbi/bold-bi-docs/docs/cloud-bi/working-with-data-source/data-connectors/toggl.md

 `https://www.toggl.com/api/v8/dashboard/<:workspace_id>`

+For more information on the API endpoints available for this data source, refer to their official [API Documentation](https://github.com/toggl/toggl_api_docs/)

 #### Mandatory Parameters for Reports API
 Below request parameters are mandatory to access the report APIs
 1. *user_agent* - The name of your application or your email address.